13 Marketing Tactics That Helped Us Grow MRR By 71% in 7 Months - Organically With Social Media

 • Each month and week we had a 'theme' (e.g. March - Social Media Academy with Postfity; May - Marketing for Startups; June - Marketing for SaaS businesses; July-August: Summer School, September - Back to School (Teachers, Online Schools, VAs), which was consistent in all our communication - blog posts, social media posts, lives, newsletters, pop-ups etc.

-• did keyword research using KWfinder to find relevant keywords for our blog post topics:
+• Keyword research using KWfinder to find relevant keywords for our blog post topics:

 KWfinder

-• We optimised our blog posts for SEO - both existing and the ones we were only writing.
+• We optimized our blog posts for SEO - both existing and the ones we were only writing.
 This involved:

 More blog posts, more consistently